-Field trips form an essential component of the Asia-Pacific program curriculum in both the fall and Spring Semesters.
+Field trips form an essential component of the Asia-Pacific Australia program curriculum in both the fall and spring semesters.
 All trips are tightly integrated with the theories, concepts, and themes that students learn about in their courses.
 It is important to note that field trips are subject to change.

 Australia: Students can expect to experience weekly field trips in and around Byron Bay to national parks and local non-governmental organizations.
 Extended trips to other major cities including Sydney and Brisbane may be incorporated into both the fall and spring semesters.
 A trip to the Great Barrier Reef will be included in the spring semester only.
 Students studying in Australia in the spring will also participate in a weeklong aboriginal bush camp experience.
 During this trip, students will be camping on aboriginal land in the Northern Rivers region and learn directly from respected aboriginal elders, experience the beautiful local environment, and gain a finer appreciation for indigenous values, perspectives, and knowledge.

 Fiji: While studying in Fiji, students can expect to immerse themselves in local communities and cultural activities.
 They will visit with local activists and advocacy groups, snorkel and/or scuba dive on major coral reef sites and trek through national parks.